SimulatedMechatronics/Fuzzy-Logic-on-MATLAB-MuPad/README.md

-# Thermometer with LM35, Keyboard and PIC
+# Fuzzy Logic on MATLAB MuPad

 ## Exemplo do Livro:
 "Digital Image Processing Using Matlab" 2ed Gonzalez